dcmbrz/ecommerce-app/README.md

 ## Types of Users

 ### Unregistered Users
-Unregistered users can explore MarketU to view products and services but cannot make purchases, leave reviews, or set up storefronts.
+Unregistered users can explore SideHustle to view products and services but cannot make purchases, leave reviews, or set up storefronts.
 They are prompted to log in or register for an account to access these features.

 ### Registered Users
-Registered users have full capabilities on MarketU, including all unregistered user capabilities.
+Registered users have full capabilities on SideHustle, including all unregistered user capabilities.
 In addition, they are able to buy products and services through the platform, set up storefronts and create listings, view and manage sales via their dashboard, leave reviews for their purchases..

 ## Pages

 ### Home Page: Advanced search and filters.

-Through Soundcrate's homepage, viewers can see new music releases on Spotify and popular reviews from other users.
+Through SideHustle's homepage, viewers can see new music releases on Spotify and popular reviews from other users.

 ### Explore Page: Search for your favorite songs and albums easily.